 Amphenol works hard to win business and provide outstanding service.
 However, we do not allow any action by any employee of the Company or any agreement or understanding that in any way illegally “restrains trade” i.e., which limits free competition.
 This includes any understanding or agreement with any of our competitors to fix or control prices, terms of sale, costs, profits, etc. There are potential fines and jail sentences for people who violate these laws.
 If you have any questions as to whether any action or proposed action violates or will violate any trade regulations or in any way restricts fair competition, please contact the Amphenol Legal Department.

-The U.S. Foreign Corrupt Practices Act with similar laws in other jurisdictions where the Company conducts its business, including without limitation the U.K. Anti-Bribery Act, prohibit all Amphenol companies and operations, from making any payments or offers of payments to anyone in a foreign government or foreign political party in order to obtain or to retain business and payment of commercial bribes.
-These laws also prohibit Amphenol from making payments (including commissions) to third parties who in turn pay officials in any foreign government or political party in order to obtain or to retain business.
+The U.S. Foreign Corrupt Practices Act, along with similar laws in other jurisdictions where the Company conducts its business, including without limitation the U.K. Anti-Bribery Act, prohibit all Amphenol companies and operations, from making any inappropriate payments or offers of payments in order to obtain or to retain business.
+These laws also prohibit Amphenol from making payments (including commissions) to third parties who in turn pay government officials or other third parties in order to obtain or to retain business.
 Violations of these laws can lead to potential fines and jail sentences.
 If you have any questions regarding any anti-bribery laws, please contact the Amphenol Legal Department.